Director of Constituent Engagement

 Mario Enríquez engages and informs the nation’s network of LGBTQ elected and appointed leaders as Victory’s Director of Constituent Engagement.
 He also leads the programming for the Annual International LGBTQ Leaders Conference, a gathering that attracts more than 500 attendees annually and is the preeminent leadership event for LGBTQ leaders looking to exchange ideas and determine legislative and policy priorities for the coming year.

-He was previously the Director of Domestics Programs at Victory where he oversaw a wide range of leadership programs and campaign trainings.
+He was previously the Director of Domestic Programs at Victory where he oversaw a wide range of leadership programs and campaign trainings.

-After completing graduate school in 2016, Mario returned to Washington, DC where he was selected as the Higher Education Graduate Fellow with the Congressional Hispanic Caucus Institute (CHCI) where he worked in both the House and the Senate on Capitol Hill.
+After completing graduate school in 2016, Mario returned to Washington to gain legislative experience where he was selected as the Higher Education Graduate Fellow with the Congressional Hispanic Caucus Institute (CHCI).
+He was placed in the office of Representative Eric Swalwell (D-CA) and the U.S. Senate Committee on Health, Education, Labor and Pensions (HELP) during his nine months on Capitol Hill.
 Mario received his bachelor’s degree in sociology from the University of the Pacific in Stockton, CA and a Master’s in Public Administration from the USC Price School of Public Policy in Los Angeles, CA.